microsoft/BotBuilder-Samples/samples/java_springboot/24.bot-authentication-msgraph/README.md

 # Authentication Bot Utilizing MS Graph

-Bot Framework v4 bot authentication using Microsoft Graph sample
+Bot Framework v4 bot authentication using Microsoft Graph sample.

 This bot has been created using [Bot Framework](https://dev.botframework.com), is shows how to use the bot authentication capabilities of Azure Bot Service.
 In this sample we are assuming the OAuth 2 provider is Azure Active Directory v2 (AADv2) and are utilizing the Microsoft Graph API to retrieve data about the user.
 [Check here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp) for information about getting an AADv2 application setup for use in Azure Bot Service.
 The [scopes](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference) used in this sample are the following: